-Course Code Course Title Pts P/C/R/RP/EQ BIOL 426 Conservation Biology 15 S2 P: Subject to approval of the Head of School.
+Course Code Course Title P/C/R/RP/EQ BIOL 426 Conservation Biology 15 S2 P: Subject to approval of the Head of School.
 R: BIOL 474 GEOG 404 Resource and Environmental Management (REM) in New Zealand 30 S2 P: Entry subject to approval of the Head of Department.
-R: GEOG 444 GEOG 460 Bicultural Co-Governance 15 S1 P: Subject to the approval of the Head of School MAOR 431 Comparative Indigenous Models and Theories of Development 30 w P: Subject to the approval of the Head of School
+R: GEOG 444

+GEOG 460 Bicultural Co-Governance 15 NO P: Subject to the approval of the Head of School MAOR 431 Comparative Indigenous Models and Theories of Development 30 X1 X2 X S2 P: Subject to the approval of the Head of School